farhinxt/HackerRank-Matrix/README.md

 # HackerRank-Matrix

-Solution to Matrix challenge from HackerRank
+My solution to Matrix challenge from HackerRank